Hubert Chesshyre: Other work

 Chesshyre advised on the design for this heraldic window in the Henry VII Lady Chapel, Westminster Abbey.

 In 1973, Chesshyre completed a report into the missing collar on the tomb of Elizabeth I in Westminster Abbey.
 He was a member of the Abbey's Architectural Advisory Panel from 1985 until 1998, and then of its Fabric Commission from 1998 until 2003.
-He was also heraldic advisor for the west window of the Henry VII Lady Chapel, donated by John Templeton and devised by Donald Buttress, which The Queen unveiled in 1995.
+He was also heraldic advisor for the west window of the Henry VII Lady Chapel, donated by John Templeton and devised by Donald Buttress, which Elizabeth II unveiled in 1995.

 Chesshyre served as heraldic advisor to the committee that organised the re-enactment of the funeral of Arthur, Prince of Wales in Worcester on 3 May 2002.
 On the day of the re-enactment, Chesshyre processed through the streets of Worcester bearing Arthur's crested helm, followed by other heralds bearing his sword, tabard, gauntlets, and spurs.

 Chesshyre worked as a freelance lecturer in the United Kingdom and abroad.
 For many years he lectured for the National Association of Decorative and Fine Arts Societies and Speaker Finders.

 Chesshyre has been credited with establishing the probable origins of the common error of using the term crest to refer to the whole achievement.
 He explains that in the 18th century it was common for smaller items, such as spoons and forks, to be engraved with the crest alone, while the full achievement was reserved for larger items such as salvers.
 For this reason a number of publications appeared from the late 18th century through to the early 20th century which recorded only crests.
 Chesshyre later successfully lobbied the chief revise editor of The Times to include an explanation of the precise meaning of the term crest in a new edition of the newspaper's staff manual.

 Chesshyre was a choral clerk of Trinity College, Cambridge during his time as an undergraduate at the college.
 From 1979 until 1993 Chesshyre was a member of The Bach Choir.
 Chesshyre sang for the London Docklands Singers, which he joined in 2002.
 He was, from 1980, a member of the Madrigal Society, the oldest musical society in Europe (see Madrigal).
 He became a Freeman of the Worshipful Company of Musicians in 1994 and a Liveryman of the Company in 1995.